-My dissertation examined the role of gender in discourses that combine security and the environment both in theory, through a review of scholarly literature, and in practice, through three case studies of water politics in South Asia.
-The project employed a variety of qualitative research methods, including discourse analysis, gender analysis, and case studies to examine the role of gender in recent debates about the connections between security and the environment.
-A transformed version of the dissertation is under contract with Routledge.
+Another book project, Environmental Security and Gender (Routledge 2014), examines the role of gender in discourses that combine security and the environment both in theory, through a review of scholarly literature, and in practice, through three case studies.
+The project employs a variety of qualitative research methods, including discourse analysis, gender analysis, and case studies to examine the role of gender in recent debates about the connections between security and the environment.